C242-PS313-LeafWatch/.github/profile/README.md

 #### model details
 Architecture: using MobilenetV3Large as our base model and adding our own Dense layers for efficent image classification
 Dataset: Trained on a large image dataset of 38 different plant diseases found in kaggle

 ### Cloud Computing
 ### Mobile Development

+## Further Development
+1. chatbot implementation: users will be able to consult about their plant disease problem in our app
+2. designated courses: partnership with farmers will allow us to create our own courses which will include videos about plant diseases that we created

 ## Group Members
 1. Muhammad Zharfan